backupbrew/switchbrew/Display services.md

 **buffer\_index** and **buffer\_count** correspond to buffers with size 0x384000(1280\*720\*4).

+Value 0 is usable for the input u32.

+This takes a screenshot, the output buffer contains the RGBA8 image.

 ## Cmd2

 Calls the same internal func as cmd1, where the last param is an